Generate variable voltages using PWM in MicroPython

 Note

-In most cases, a PWM frequency of 1000 Hz will be adequate in practice.
+In most cases, a PWM frequency of around 1000 Hz will be sufficient.

 PWM on MicroPython

-Using PWM with MicroPython is very easy.
-MicroPython takes care of automatically selecting an available PWM block: it is not necessary to indicate which one you intend to use.
-The hardware stuff described above is completely hidden.
+Using PWM with MicroPython is very simple.
+MicroPython automatically selects an available PWM block: it is unnecessary to indicate which one you intend to use.
+The hardware part described above is completely hidden.

 from machine import Pin, PWM